LongBu/AWS-MLS-C01-Study-Guide/README.md

     * Wide variety of built-in models
     * Ability to spin up training instances
     * Ability to deploy trained models for making predictions at scale
-  * Sage maker Console can serve as an alternative to notebooks
+  * SM Console can serve as an alternative to notebooks

 ###### SageMaker Processing
   * Processing jobs